Surinder Pal Singh Cheema

 Vice Admiral Surinder Pal Singh Cheema PVSM, AVSM, NM is a former Flag Officer in the Indian Navy.
 He last served as Flag Officer Commanding-in-Chief of the Western and Southern Naval Commands.
-He also served as the Commander-in-Chief of Strategic Forces Command and the Chief of Integrated Defence Staff to the Chairman of the Chiefs of Staff Committee.
+He also served as the Commander-in-Chief, Strategic Forces Command and the Chief of Integrated Defence Staff to the Chairman of the Chiefs of Staff Committee.
 He retired from the service on 31 January 2016, after almost four decades of service.

 Early life and education

 Cheema attended the Sainik School, Kunjpura.
 He then graduated from the National Defence Academy, Khadakwasla and was commissioned into the Indian Navy on 1 January 1977.